bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/edgedevplusplus/lightning-network-topology.md

 # Graph metrics

 c-lightning is looking at using graph metrics to inform open/close channel decisions.
-There's two categories- connections that go to the network as a whole, and then the one as you as a channel alone.
+There's two categories: connections that go to the network as a whole, and then the one as you as a channel alone.
 There's one mode which is randomly connect, and another one that connects in a way to decrease the diameter of the graph.
 That's interesting because you can close the diameter.
 But it is a bit gameable, because someone can costlessly create a large diameter for the network.
 I'm sure we can get around this fairly easily, like have some sanity checks in there.

 Another one is "betweenness centrality" which is good for a node that wants to maximize fees.
 You want to connect to nodes with high betweenness centrality.
 They tend to sit on a high amount of the shortest paths on the network.
 If you connect to such a node, then you will probably sit on many of the shortest paths as well.